nerva-project/bots/README.md

 #### Now Create a directory in the same Binary directory called 'Wallets'
 You need 2 json files here as well as 2 wallets.  user.json and donation.json / user.wallet and donation.wallet

+json files actually need to be not in wallets directory but in main Bots directory

 #### The json should look like:

 ```